onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

     }

-Keeping the base shape of a tile separate from the image that fills it makes it easy to other tile types later.
+Keeping the base shape of a tile separate from the image that fills it makes it easy to add other tile types later.
 If we where building this out as a normal web page, we'd probably define "position", "left" and "top" properties for our tiles as well.
-But by limiting ourselves to just keeping the look of a tile in CSS, we can freely experiment with different DOM layout in JavaScript.
+But by limiting ourselves to just keeping the look of a tile in CSS, we can freely experiment with different DOM layouts in JavaScript.

     var tileWidth = 32
       , tileHeight = 32